Austin-12/Decryption/README.md

 encryption code: 0189
 decrypted code: 1234

-*Open the entire folder in visual studio
+*Open the entire folder in visual studio to ensure all projects int the solution are loaded